Environmental Biogeochemistry Staff

 Tracey coordinates the general lab facilities, manages various lab and field projects and assists with instrumentation.
 With degrees in molecular and cell biology and environmental science, she provides unmatched laboratory and field experience.
 She has a B.S. in Biology from Stockton University and a M.S. in Environmental Science from Drexel University.

-Joseph Heiczinger, Support Staff
+Joseph Heiczinger, Staff Scientist I

 Joey assists in all aspects of the Section’s activities, from field sampling to lab analysis.
 Joey has a M.S. in Management & Leadership from Western Governors U. and a B.S. in Biology from Lock Haven University.